 Discretionary macro is a trading strategy designed to reap profits from shifts in macroeconomic trends and the imbalances arising from these trends.
 Discretionary funds are highly flexible, and fund managers invest across asset classes and geographies.

 Discretionary fund managers identify investment themes based on their research, including fundamental factors and technical analysis, and then proceed to portfolio construction.
 This means that the manager has the discretion to make their own decisions only limited by their investment mandate.

 Soros Fund Management

 Soros Fund Management is a private investment management firm in the United States.
 George Soros founded the firm in 1969.
-The firm’s macro-oriented hedge fund, driven by global macro strategy, is based on massive speculations on the price movements of currency, commodity, derivatives, stocks, bonds, and other asset class in line with its macroeconomic analysis.
+The firm’s macro-oriented hedge fund, driven by a global macro strategy, is based on massive speculations on the price movements of currency, commodity, derivatives, stocks, bonds, and other asset classes in line with its macroeconomic analysis.

 Due to difficult trading conditions, Soros Fund Management has withdrawn from macro investing, the investment firm’s flagship strategy.
 In 2018, Dawn Fitzpatrick, the erstwhile Chief Investment Officer at Soros, drastically reduced trades that bet on currency strategies and significant commodity movements.

 Fortress Investment Group, based in New York, was founded in 1998 as a private equity firm by Wesley R. Edens, Randal Nardone, and Rob Kauffman.
 As of September 2020, the firm has a total asset base of nearly $49.9 billion in alternative assets in private equity, liquid hedge funds, and credit funds.